-Flint Repertory Theatre is seeking AEA and Non-Union actors for the 2021-22 Season.
-For the health and safety of our staff and artists, we will be accepting video submissions only this season.
+Flint Repertory Theatre is seeking AEA and Non-Union actors for the 2022-23 Season.

 Flint Rep is committed to diversity and encourages performers of all ethnicities, gender identities, and ages, as well as performers with disabilities, to submit.

-Videos can be submitted via a link to your Vimeo, Youtube, personal website or other online account you prefer.
+Videos can be submitted via a link to your Vimeo, YouTube, personal website or other online account you prefer through the form below.
 Videos should be viewable without requiring downloads.
 Submissions should include a digital copy of your headshot and resume.
 Deadline: August 8, 2022.

 Flint Rep is a fully vaccinated company with Actors Equity and all actors must provide proof of vaccination before rehearsals.